A legal tech legend talks with Jur about the justice chasm, how tech will help bridge the gap on access to justice, and the future of legal tech.

 Simply put, we need to help people cross the justice chasm – the gap between the justice system and the needs of the citizens of justice.
 But how?
 One way is to use online dispute resolution to solve civil disputes regardless of physical presence.
 As we all know, Covid-19 hindered all physical services from working properly.
 Courts and tribunals are no exceptions.

 According to IBA (International Bar Association), nearly all the world’s jurisdictions had to respond to the severe disruption caused by the Covid-19 pandemic in 2020.
 This meant a substantial impact on the daily life of everyone involved in the legal system.
 As Fide Fundacion reports, in over the three UK jurisdictions, thousands of court hearings have been replaced by virtual hearings, via telephone, or video conferencing links.
-Most judges and lawyers had to make a huge adjustment as they conducted hearings in virtual courtrooms through platforms such as Skype, Zoom or the Kinly Cloud Video Platform.
+Most judges and lawyers had to make a huge adjustment as they conducted hearings in virtual courtrooms through platforms such as Skype, Zoom, or the Kinly Cloud Video Platform.
 With sometimes tragicomic effects, such as the case of the zoom filter that turned a lawyer into a cat during an official video hearing.
 Incidents like these indicate the lack of effective technology and digital literacy of some of those involved.
 This also proves the need for systemic intervention to improve the now obvious elephant (or cat!) in the room.

-Why law isn’t disrupted yet?
+Why the law isn’t disrupted yet?

-With its many obvious problems, how then are traditional courts and arbitration centres not disrupted yet?
+With its many obvious problems, how then are traditional courts and arbitration centers not disrupted yet?
 Mark is clear about it: “Lawyers don’t like it.”
 ODR adoption faces two main challenges.
 First, a widespread reluctance to innovate in the legal industry.
 Second, the lack of investment in the legal tech industry.

-For what concerns the first one, “even though the US is digital-savvy and tech-oriented, the legal profession shuns concepts like AI-based advice and the democratisation of justice.
+For what concerns the first one, “even though the US is digital-savvy and tech-oriented, the legal profession shuns concepts like AI-based advice and the democratization of justice.
 Lawyers struggle to agree and refuse to accept that these processes are valuable.
-Many would argue that tech-derived advice and guidance is to the detriment of their clients.
+Many would argue that tech-derived advice and guidance are to the detriment of their clients.
 They would say that private sector dispute resolution isn’t as effective as state-led dispute resolutions.”

 For investments, on the other hand, “until recently very little money has gone into legal technology.
 The initiation of FinTech was quite similar.
 Banks were uncomfortable with the idea, at first.”
 A way to break the ice is through accessibility and usability.
 Banks didn’t wake up one day and decided to be more customer-centric — it was a whole process.
 For Mark, the FinTech market accelerated when regulators got quite involved to impress the need for a change.
 “The challenge with lawyers is that they tend to regulate themselves.
-In many countries Lawyers run the Law Societies that regulate the lawyers, the Bar Association, etc.” So if the first challenge with adoption is reluctance, the second is investments.
+In many countries, Lawyers run the Law Societies that regulate the lawyers, the Bar Association, etc.” So if the first challenge with adoption is reluctance, the second is investments.
 However, Mark notes that investments in legal tech startups are rising today.

 Digitalizing courts, a trend here to stay?

-“The momentum has been accelerated by Covid, of course.”
-Mark says.
+“The momentum has been accelerated by Covid, of course,” Mark says.
 “Will the momentum slow as the traditional system reopens?
 Part of me says: It might not.
 The backlogs are so severe now that courts and arbitration processes have to be improved.”
 The traditional way to solve this issue is to throw more judges to deal with the backlog of cases, thus more money to deal with the problem.
-But this wouldn’t bring any transformative change in justice for dealing with the severe backlog.
+But this wouldn’t bring any transformative change to justice for dealing with the severe backlog.
 Moreover, this approach doesn’t solve the problem that shows how 95% of people with serious legal problems who do not use the Courtscannot access legal services.
 That’s why Mark thinks that online solutions are likely to grow in the future.
-“We are going to see the rise of private-sector dispute avoidance and dispute resolution processes, which deal with settlement, conciliation, and mediation to some extent.
+“We are going to see the rise of private-sector dispute avoidance and dispute resolution processes, which deal with the settlement, conciliation, and mediation to some extent.
 The justice chasm is too wide and deep now to hope for the State to be able to help it in a quick fashion.
 Thus, private sector-led online dispute platforms will come into place.
 Businesses and individuals will realize that it is a more effective way to solve their problems.”

 Mark’s recipe to impact the judiciary system is clear: let’s focus on looking at the 95% of people who do not have adequate access to justice, and not the 5% who do.

-Increasing accessibility through human-centred design
+Increasing accessibility through human-centered design

 It is a well-known story.
 Whenever you have an innovation, a quarrel between traditionalists vs futurists arises.
 “Traditionalists want the user interface of a legal tech service to deal with listing all the issues details all at once.
 Upload all the evidence, certify relevant complaints, etc. Futurists reply: why?
 Because it is the only way to consider it a valid claim, traditionalists reply.
 But with this, many people will then have to turn to a confusing number of pages and navigate around them.
 Hence, justice becomes less accessible.
 The legal community forgets how people believe the system is inaccessible.
 The correct user experience would be the one that lets you tell your story the best way you want.
 Why are you here today?
 What is the problem you are facing?
 Give us as little or as many details as you want.”